NCICCGPO/gdan-tmp-models/tutorial/README.md

 tmp_convert.cnvr_converter(user_CNVR_symbols, cancer)
 ```

-**Next** replace these TMP feature IDs with those in your data.
++ Next replace these TMP feature IDs with those in your data.
 Then dedup your data so that there aren't multiple columns that have the same TMP feature ID.
 If there are multiple columns with the same TMP feature ID then you can randomly select one to keep because our models found that these features exist in the same cytoband and have similar molecular profiles.

-**Finally** make sure your data matrix is formatted where the rows are samples and columns are features
++ Finally, make sure your data matrix is formatted where the rows are samples and columns are features

 ### 2. Rescale Data into ML Data Space
 Data must be transformed with a quantile rescale prior to running machine learning algorithms.
 The output file can be found at `user-transformed-data/transformed-data.tsv`